-November 22, 2000: A Linux client is now available for download (look for the Download Now button on the main index page).
-A Windows client should be available soon.
-Note that this client is only a prototype client and does not have some major features like checkpointing (occasional saving of a work unit in progress) and automatic upgrade of the client.
-A more fully-featured client should be available in late December or early January.
 The XtremWeb project will also make available server and LAN administration software so that anyone can create a private or public XtremWeb-based project.
 The first project based on XtremWeb is a performance tool which measures performance parameters of a global computing environment.
 This performance data is needed before projects like Auger can be run.
 Auger will be the second project.

 The XtremWeb project coordinators stress that the XtremWeb site is intended to support other people who wish to use the XtremWeb software for their own distributed computing projects: it is not intended to host XtremWeb-based applications itself.